 John le Carré on his legacy as a spy-turned-novelist

-John le Carré can be as intriguing and elusive as his characters.
-Born David Cornwell in Dorset, England in 1931, he worked as a spy for Britain's intelligence service ― during the height of the Cold War in the 1950s and early 1960s ― before writing The Spy Who Came in from the Cold in 1963.
-Since then, he has published more than 20 books, exploring themes of international conflict, corruption and terrorism.
+Born David Cornwell in Dorset, England in 1931, John le Carré worked as a spy for Britain's intelligence service during the height of the Cold War in the 1950s and early 1960s.
+His books continue to draw on this experience, exploring themes of international conflict, corruption and terrorism.

-For this interview, a Canadian exclusive, John le Carré spoke to Eleanor Wachtel at his home in North London.
+In this 2017 interview, John le Carré spoke to Eleanor Wachtel at his home in North London.

 The origins of George Smiley as a plain and unassuming character